Torkn/jogging/README.rst

 ======================
 Much inspiration was taken from `Django's logging proposal <http://groups.google.com/group/django-developers/browse_thread/thread/8551ecdb7412ab22>`_.

-Jogging requires a dictionary, ``settings.LOGGING``, that defines the loggers you want to control through Jogging (by name).
+Jogging requires a dictionary, ``settings.JLOGGING``, that defines the loggers you want to control through Jogging (by name).
 Here is how Jogging works:

-1. All loggers are created on server startup from ``settings.LOGGING`` (the init code is in models.py, for lack of a better place).
+1. All loggers are created on server startup from ``settings.JLOGGING`` (the init code is in models.py, for lack of a better place).
 Handlers are added to the loggers as defined, and levels are set.
-2. When your app calls Jogging's log functions, the calling function is matched against the logger names in ``settings.LOGGING`` and the most specific logger is chosen.
+2. When your app calls Jogging's log functions, the calling function is matched against the logger names in ``settings.JLOGGING`` and the most specific logger is chosen.
 For example, say ``myproj.myapp.views.func()`` is the caller; it will match loggers named ``myproj.myapp.views.func``, ``myproj.myapp.views``, ``myproj.myapp``, ``myproj`` and finally ``default``.
 The first (most specific) one that matches will be chosen.
 Calls made via calling the logging module directly default to ``root`` as the source.
-3. If no match has been found in settings.LOGGING, then it looks for settings.GLOBAL_LOG_LEVEL and settings.GLOBAL_LOG_HANDLERS
+3. If no match has been found in settings.JLOGGING, then it looks for settings.GLOBAL_LOG_LEVEL and settings.GLOBAL_LOG_HANDLERS
 4. If no match has been found, GLOBAL_LOG_LEVEL defaults to WARNING if settings.DEBUG = False, otherwise DEBUG
 5. ``log()`` is called on the chosen logger, and Python's logging module takes over from here.